 NDCUA umpires have umpired at State and Country NSW Levels and the Association is affiliated with New South Wales Cricket & Umpires Scorers Assoc (NSWCUSA).
 Members have the option of also joining the Sydney Grade Umpires Association.
 Our History

-Meetings are held on the third Wednesday monthly from July to April.
+Meetings are held on the third Wednesday of each month from July to April, starting at 7.00pm.

 New members & registered umpires of other Associations are also always welcome to attend these monthly meetings.

 You are welcome to meet up for a pre-meeting meal at the club from 6.00pm to enjoy the fellowship of members and guests.

 As a member, if you cannot attend a meeting you are expected to forward an apology.